+44 131 476 6500 firstname.lastname@example.org

 Features Children Friendly · Dogs Allowed · Self-Catered

-Loch Assynt Lodge is a grand Victorian hunting lodge located in the beautiful landscape of Loch Assynt in Sutherland, Scotland.
+Loch Assynt Lodge is a large Victorian hunting lodge located in the beautiful landscape of Loch Assynt in Sutherland, Scotland.

-Originally built in 1870, the house is in immaculate condition and harbours an astonishing feature of charcoal wall sketches depicting early fishing and stalking scenes from the estate.
+Originally built in 1870, it is now a family home and available for limited ‘exclusive use’ rentals throughout the season.
+It still has the original charcoal wall sketches depicting early fishing and stalking scenes from the estate.

-The lodge features a stunning drawing room and a large dining room with seating for up to 14 guests – both with superb views of the Loch.
+The lodge features a spacious drawing room and a large dining room with seating for up to 14 guests – both with superb views of Loch Assynt.

-There is a boat moored on Loch Assynt and on one of the hill lochs.
+There is a boat with outboard moored on Loch Assynt and a boat on one of the hill lochs.

-Whether it’s for stalking, shooting, fishing, or walking, deserted white beaches or snow capped mountains why not come and relax in the heart of stunning North West Sutherland and experience first hand one of the last truly wild and magnificent places left in Britain.
+Whether it’s for stalking, shooting, fishing, or walking, deserted white beaches or snow capped mountains you will enjoy the stunning sport and scenery of North West Sutherland and experience first hand one of the last truly wild and magnificent places left in Britain.

 Loch Assynt Lodge commands an enviable view across the north shores of Loch Assynt one of Scotland’s ultimate trout lochs.

-Within the lodge there is a stunning drawing room and a large dining room comfortably seating up to 14 guests – both with superb views of the Loch.
+There is a large drawing room and dining room which comfortably seats up to 14 guests – both with superb views of the Loch.
 There is also a large kitchen with Aga and gas cooker, a study and games room.

-There is a boat moored on Loch Assynt and on one of the twelve hill lochs, plus a rigid inflatable boat (RIB) for coastal exploration.
+There is a boat with an outboard moored on Loch Assynt and a boat on one of the twelve hill lochs.

 Exclusive Properties & Sporting Estates